youknowone/ring/docs/control.rst

 .. function:: update([*args, **kwargs])

-    Update cache data for the given arguments.
+    Execute the function, update cache data and return the result.

     The behavior follows next steps:

     #.
 Create a cache key with given parameters.
     #.
 Execute the original function to create a result.
     #.
 Set the result as cache data of created cache key.
+    #.
+Return the execution result.

 .. function:: set(value, [*args, **kwargs])

-    Set value as cache data for the given arguments.
+    Set the given value as cache data for the given arguments.

     The behavior follows next steps: